The Blue Marble: Context

 The Blue Marble was not the first clear color image taken of an illuminated face of Earth, since such images by satellites had already been made and released as early as 1967, and is the second time such a photo was taken by a person after the 1968 photograph Earthrise taken by William Anders of Apollo 8.

 Before the Blue Marble a picture of the fully illuminated Earth by the ATS-3 satellite was used in 1968 by Stewart Brand for his Whole Earth Catalog, after campaigning since 1966 to have NASA release a then-rumored satellite image of the entire Earth as seen from space.
 He got inspired during an LSD trip, seeing a "psychedelic illusion" of the Earth's curvature, convincing him that a picture of the entire planet would change how humans related to it.
 He sold and distributed buttons for 25 cents each that asked: "Why haven't we seen a photograph of the whole Earth yet?"
-During this campaign, Brand met Richard Buckminster Fuller, who offered to help Brand with his project.
+During this campaign, Brand met Buckminster Fuller, who offered to help Brand with his project.
 Several of the pins made their way to NASA employees.

 The Apollo 17 image, however, released during a surge in environmental activism during the 1970s, became a symbol of the environmental movement, as a depiction of Earth's fragility, vulnerability, and isolation amid the vast expanse of space.

 Today, as speculated by NASA archivist Mike Gentry, The Blue Marble is among the most widely distributed images in history.